boolean-uk/csharp-tdd-oop-bobs-bagels/DomainModel.md

 So we don't get any weird requests,
 I want customers to only be able to order things that we stock in our inventory.

+# Extension 2

+11.
+As a customer,
+So I can show my wife what I bouht,
+I want to see a reciept of what I bought
 Domain Model

 | Classes         | Methods																					| Scenario									| Outputs     |